CADmium-Co/CADmium/README.md

   - [ ] Ability to create a sketch on the face of a solid
   - [ ] Ability to create and modify constraints in the UI
 - [ ] Extrusion
-  - [ ] Configure an extrusion to or create new solid or subtract from existing solid
+  - [ ] Configure an extrusion to create new solid or subtract from existing solid
 - [ ] Project
   - [ ] Ability to rename the project
   - [ ] Ability to delete steps